 Would like to help fellow vets and service members who are?

 Transition-Plus holds weekly “Peer to Peer” meetings to help address these areas.
 Transition-Plus is a ministry at Bay Harbour United Methodist Church dedicated to serving veterans and service members.
 Challenges may be related to emotional, personal, work related, spiritual, PTSD, or any other issue.
-Anyone who served at anytime at any location during any era are welcome.
+Anyone who served at anytime at any location during any era is welcome.
 The group has been meeting since Dec 2012.
 Attendance is free